jfpoilpret/fast-arduino-lib/README.md

 Limitations
 ===========

-As of version 1.9, FastArduino prevents usage of dynamic allocation (`new` and `delete`) because it is bad for AVR MCU with such limited amount of SRAM, as it may lead to heap fragmentation and ultimately program crash.
+Since version 1.9, FastArduino prevents usage of dynamic allocation (`new` and `delete`) because it is bad for AVR MCU with such limited amount of SRAM, as it may lead to heap fragmentation and ultimately program crash.

 FastArduino has always encouraged static allocation only, throughout its API and implementation.